-Nelleke van de Walle Deputy Project Director, Central Africa Please submit all media inquiries to firstname.lastname@example.org or call +32 (0) 2 536 00 71.
-Crisis Group Role Nelleke took on the role as Crisis Group's Deputy Director for the Central Africa Project in April 2019, focusing on the Great Lakes Region.
+Nelleke van de Walle Project Director, Great Lakes Please submit all media inquiries to firstname.lastname@example.org or call +32 (0) 2 536 00 71.
+Crisis Group Role Nelleke van de Walle is the project director for the Great Lakes region, covering Burundi, Democratic Republic of Congo, Rwanda and Uganda.
+She joined Crisis Group in April 2019 and is based in Nairobi.
 Professional Background Prior to joining Crisis Group, Nelleke was a Dutch diplomat in The Hague and Kinshasa and worked for the UN peacekeeping mission MONUSCO in the DRC.
 She was a lecturer in International Relations at the University of Groningen, the Netherlands, and worked for a major consultancy firm in Kenya.
 She holds master’s degrees in both History and International Relations from the University of Groningen and received a scholarship for a postgraduate course at the Clingendael Institute of International Relations.
-Languages Dutch English French Swahili (basic) In The News 20 Aug 2019 [In Burundi] the government is pushing back on international pressure, trying to convince international actors that everything is alright.
+Languages Dutch English French Swahili (basic) In The News 16 Jul 2020 Tshisekedi has been forced to cooperate with Kabila's Common Front for Congo (FCC) coalition and they have been in a standoff ever since.
+Al Jazeera Nelleke van de Walle Project Director, Great Lakes 30 Jan 2020 [The Allied Democratic Forces in DR Congo] have a very brutal way of killing the civilians and they don’t differentiate.
+They kill women, children, men.
+The Irish Times Nelleke van de Walle Project Director, Great Lakes 20 Aug 2019 [In Burundi] the government is pushing back on international pressure, trying to convince international actors that everything is alright.
 Meanwhile, its population is suffering in silence.
-The New Humanitarian Nelleke van de Walle Deputy Project Director, Central Africa Latest Updates Op-Ed / Africa 10 July 2019 AU Heads of State Summit needs to whip Nkurunziza back into line African heads of state should press Burundi to open the political space, in particular letting opposition politicians campaign freely and safely and allowing in international observers, in order to prevent a reprise of past violence or worse.
+The New Humanitarian Nelleke van de Walle Project Director, Great Lakes Latest Updates Podcast / Africa 13 May 2022 A Perilous Free-for-all in the Eastern DR Congo?
+This week on Hold Your Fire!
+Richard Atwood talks to Great Lakes expert Nelleke van de Walle about the escalation of violence in the eastern DR Congo, as Uganda and Burundi deploy troops to fight rebels in the area and Rwanda threatens to do the same.
+Podcast / Africa 1 April 2021 Tshisekedi Consolidates Power in DR Congo This week on Hold Your Fire!, Naz Modirzadeh and guest co-host Comfort Ero talk with Crisis Group’s Central Africa expert Nelleke van de Walle about the legal and political challenges holding back progress in DR Congo.
+Q&A / Africa 18 March 2021 Understanding the New U.S. Terrorism Designations in Africa The U.S. has designated two armed groups in the DRC and in Mozambique as terrorist organisations, claiming they are affiliated with the Islamic State, and creating potential legal peril for peacemakers who may deal with them.
+Crisis Group analyses the implications.
+Op-Ed / Africa 10 July 2019 AU Heads of State Summit needs to whip Nkurunziza back into line African heads of state should press Burundi to open the political space, in particular letting opposition politicians campaign freely and safely and allowing in international observers, in order to prevent a reprise of past violence or worse.
 Originally published in The East African Q&A / Africa 23 May 2019 Moïse Katumbi’s Return Portends Shifting Alliances in Congolese Politics On 20 May prominent opposition leader and businessman Moïse Katumbi returned to the Democratic Republic of Congo from exile.
 In this Q&A, Crisis Group’s Deputy Project Director for Central Africa Nelleke van de Walle discusses the possible impact on Congolese politics, five months after Felix Tshisekedi’s controversial election as president.